wmadavis/wmadavis.github.io/content/courses.md

 > *This international economics course is targeted towards non-economics students, focusing on current events and the increasing international interdependence of the world economy.
 Topics incude: (i) why countries trade, what goods and services will be traded, how the gains from trade are distributed and the tools of commercial policy; (ii) the movement of labor and capital across borders; value of transnational countries and production processes across countries; (iii) international finance issues including exchange rates, balance of payments and open economy macroeconomic adjustment.*

 ---
+---

 ## Graduate coursework

 *An incomplete archive of notes of variable quality from the two graduate schools I’ve attended.
 I may scan and upload my handwritten notes once I can regain access to them.
-The gold standard is still Luke Stein’s impeccable [first-year notes from the Stanford core sequence](https://faculty.babson.edu/lcdstein/steincoresummary.pdf).*
+The gold standard is still Luke Stein’s impeccable [first-year notes from the Stanford core sequence](https://faculty.babson.edu/lcdstein/steincoresummary.pdf).
+Working links below coming... eventually.*

-(working links coming... eventually)

 ### Columbia PhD core